stephch03/TEA/README.md

 ## *Overview*

 I work for a small local business which still manually calculates the number of hours worked by each employee on paper.
-I find it inefficient and it is prone to calculation errors.
-In this day and age, we should be able to digitalize this process.
+It is inefficient and also prone to calculation errors.
+In this day and age, the process should be digitalized.

-This timesheet entry application will allow company employees to enter the number of hours they worked.
+This **timesheet entry application** will allow company employees to enter the number of hours they worked each day of the pay period.
+Management can approve and adjust employees' hours, sick days, and vacation time as appropriate.
-Management can approve and adjust employees' hours, sick days, and vacation time as needed.
-Upon management's approval, the application will summarize the number of hours worked so that this information can be forwarded to payroll.
+Upon management's approval of the hours, the application will summarize the number of hours worked by each employee so that this information can be forwarded to payroll.

-A *bulleted* list:
-- item 1
-- item 2
-- item 3

-An example of text with **bold** and *italic* fonts.
+## *User Stories*
+- As a user, I want to be able to create a new employee profile and add it to an employee database.
+- As a user, I want to be able to select an employee and view the number of hours they worked.
+- As a user, I want to be able to approve of an employee's hours.
+- As a user, I want to be able to update an employee's hours.
+- As a user, I want to be able to remove an employee from the database.